RibhuNoodleBoodle/contentwriting/CMLesson1.md

 Move the audience:

-	Folks who are ready to buy, or engage with your audience.
+	-Folks who are ready to buy, or engage with your audience.
 Must write things that move your audience.
-	Must be aware of the widespread business attitute of entitlement.
+	-Must be aware of the widespread business attitute of entitlement.
-	Fight the attitute of entitlement.
+	-Fight the attitute of entitlement.

 Earn your audience attention:

-	Every topic can be exciting, even the boring ones.
+	-Every topic can be exciting, even the boring ones.
-	Using techniques like humor, stories and frustation Every content must have a narrative
+	-Using techniques like humor, stories and frustation -Every content must have a narrative
-	Seek out every human story, even if it is boring.
+	-Seek out every human story, even if it is boring.

 Have a Spark:

-	Find the passion who has a stand on something
+	-Find the passion who has a stand on something
-	Can be salesmen, CEOs, customers
+	-Can be salesmen, CEOs, customers
-	Find another job if nobody plays that role
+	-Find another job if nobody plays that role
-	Somebody gotta know why this matters
+	-Somebody gotta know why this matters

 ### So what is the effective structure of an effective content?